Srhurdirsati/DevBoardX/README.md

 # DevBoard X
-Yo Boizzz , This Is A Hackpad Named DevBoard X That Includes 20 Keys [Mechanical] with 4x EC11 Rotary Encoders And 1x OLED Diplay...
+Yo Boizzz , This Is A MACROPAD (not really , it has 20 keys) Named DevBoard X That Includes 20 Keys [Mechanical] with 4x EC11 Rotary Encoders And 1x OLED Diplay...

 # FEATURES
 1->> Full Of Functionable Keys { 20 ,MORE THAN ENOUGH }</n>